 We have to be grateful that we got through all of this.
 And that we're here and we're playing tennis.
 The game we love.

 Aarushi: Wow.
 So how did this behavior become a part of you?
-How did you start to feel grateful in every moment, then just pausing to see if you look around and realize that you should feel grateful Have you come to this point?
+How did you start to feel grateful in every moment, pausing to see look around and realize that you should feel grateful?

 Stefan: Okay, so this is a very hard admission to make.
 But I suppose this is part of my journey, my continuing journey on gratitude.
 I literally ran out of money, I lost everything.
 And I was preparing to not survive.